-As part of the Official Plan Review process, there is a requirement to consult with the approval authority and with the prescribed public bodies regarding revisions that may be required.
+As part of the Official Plan Review process, there is a requirement to consult with the approval authority and with the prescribed public bodies with respect to the revisions that may be required.
 The approval authority for the Township of Lanark Highlands Official Plan is the County of Lanark.
 At the beginning of the project, the Consultant had a series of discussion with the Lanark County Planner regarding roles, expectations and prescribed public body consultation.